-The different energy efficiency methods used during the Idle Phase and Alert Phase justify the need for a low-cost transition from Idle Phase to Sampling Phase.
-Specifically, if we send a Start Sampling command to the nodes in Idle Phase, they start sampling at time instances that may be up to a few minutes apart.
+The different energy efficiency methods used during the Idle phase and Alert phase justify the need for a low-cost transition from the Idle phase to the Sampling phase.
+Specifically, if we send a Start Sampling command to the nodes in the Idle phase, they start sampling at time instances that may be up to a few minutes apart.
 Therefore, while some nodes are consuming higher energy to collect and transmit samples, the rest are still in low-power mode; and this results in partial system monitoring and energy waste by some nodes.
-Considering the high energy consumption of nodes during the Sampling Phase, we need to ensure all the nodes start the Sampling Phase almost synchronously, and this is not possible considering the deep sleep mode used during the Idle Phase.
-Therefore, we use an intermediate energy efficiency method, i.e., the Alert Phase, to minimize the intervals between the instances the nodes transition into Sampling Phase.
+Considering the high energy consumption of nodes during the Sampling phase, we need to ensure all the nodes start the Sampling phase almost synchronously, however, this is not possible considering the deep sleep mode used during the Idle phase.
+Therefore, we use an intermediate energy efficiency method---the Alert phase---to minimize the intervals between the instances the nodes transition into the Sampling phase.

-Although spacecraft monitoring is featured in this paper, the methods proposed in the subsequent sections can be used to tailor the system for various types of applications.
+The Idle and Alert phases can be used to develop various 802.11-based \glspl{WSN}.
 For example, for an application that requires periodical sampling of a structure at long intervals, the above three phases can be used, as Figure~\ref{fig:op_phases_alternative}(a) shows.
-For applications where the interval between Sampling Phases is short, only the Alert Phase can be used to enhance the energy efficiency of the system, as Figure~\ref{fig:op_phases_alternative}(b) shows.
+For applications where the interval between Sampling phases is short, only the Alert phase can be used to enhance the energy efficiency of the system, as Figure~\ref{fig:op_phases_alternative}(b) shows.

-Algorithm~\ref{alg:main_thread} presents the operation of a node during the Sampling Phase.
+Algorithm~\ref{alg:main_thread} presents the operation of a node during the Sampling phase.